 Craft Lake City’s Mission Statement

+Craft Lake City® is a 501(c)(3) charitable organization.
 Our Mission: To educate, promote and inspire local artisans while elevating the creative culture of the Utah arts community through science, technology and art.
-Craft Lake City’s three-day DIY (Do-It-Yourself) Festival is an annual event, which includes, but is not limited to: Craft Food, Vintage Vendors, DIY Engineers (inside the STEM Building), Artisans and Performers.

 Craft Lake City strives to further define the term “Craft,” broadening the definition to encompass all things handmade.
-Crafters are represented in categories such as: craft food, DIY engineers (electronic hackers), artisans and performers.
+Crafters at the DIY Festival are represented in categories such as: craft food, DIY engineers (electronic makers), artisans, vintage curators, and performers.

 Support the future of Salt Lake City’s thriving DIY community with your tax-deductible donation.
 Simply click on the donate button at the top of page.

-Signing up for our newsletter is also a great way to keep in touch and see what is going on in the Craft Lake City realm, signup below!
+Sign up for our newsletter to keep in touch and see what is going on with Craft Lake City!